YunxinLi/LingCloud/README.md

 ## :fire: News

-[06.12] We release more diverse and high-quality Multimodal Instruction-following Data (V2), Please see here https://huggingface.co/datasets/YunxinLi/Multimodal_Insturction_Data_V2.
+[06.12] We release more diverse and high-quality Multimodal Instruction-following Data (V2), termed LMEyeMID, Please see here https://huggingface.co/datasets/YunxinLi/Multimodal_Insturction_Data_V2.

 [05.25] We provide a file to deploy a simple demo.